 The Cheapest African Safaris For Finding Wildlife

 If you want to go on a cheap African safari you must head for South Africa.
-Not only have they got some of the best national parks in Africa, they have the infrastructure to go with it.
+Not only have they got some of the best national parks in Africa, but they also have the infrastructure to go with it.

 Anyone visiting a South African park, for the first time, will be struck by how well organized and maintained they are.
-They are first rate, with all the facilities you need to have a very pleasant stay.
+They are first-rate, with all the facilities you need to have a very pleasant stay.

 They make their parks easy to visit and affordable.
-If you rent a small car (very cheap) and be prepared to camp, you can go on safari for a fraction of the price of other African Nations.
+If you rent a small car (very cheap) and be prepared to camp, you can go on a safari for a fraction of the price of other African Nations.

 If you are planning a lengthy stay, tourists can purchase a ‘Wild Card’, valid for a year, which permits entry to any of the 80+ parks, for any length of time.
-If you plan to stay more than two weeks, it’s a no brainer.
+If you plan to stay more than two weeks, it’s a no-brainer.